We value the privacy of your personal information.

 We may also hold and use your personal information, and disclose your personal information to relevant third parties for the following purposes:

 - To deal with enquiries – we may need to collect your personal information to answer an enquiry you make;

 - Dealing with a complaint – for example a complaint made by you in respect of service provision;

 - Maintaining and improving our service, auditing, quality assurance and training – for example, we may review your personal information to identify how our services can be improved;

 - Assisting with the claims process by providing your name address and phone numbers to contractors

 - Other purposes – for any other purpose communicated to you at the time we collect your personal information or as required or permitted by law.

 Occasionally we may be required or authorised to collect personal information because of laws in the United Kingdom or an order of a Court / Tribunal.
 If we are collecting personal information for this purpose, and we are permitted to do so, we will tell you.
-We do transfer your personal information overseas as we hold all data in the US, and we may also transfer your personal information outside the EU where the relevant third party is located outside of EU (for example, to an insurer and reinsurers and their representatives who are located overseas).
+We may also transfer your personal information outside the EU where the relevant third party is located outside of EU (for example, to an insurer and reinsurers and their representatives who are located overseas).
 Our contractual arrangements with these entities generally include an obligation for them to comply with UK data protection laws.